jiaxing-liu/hxp-Notes/Computer_Engineering/fedora-fail2ban-gmail.md

-# Set up fail2ban with postfix to protect server from ssh brute force attack
+# Setting up fail2ban with Gmail notification to secure your Fedora server from brute force

 ## Step 0: Install fial2ban